Boing (company): Cartoonito

 Cartoonito launched on 22 August 2011.
 The channel is aimed at a preschool audience.

+K2

+Originally launched as a network by Jetix's Italian operations in 2009, K2 focuses on a young male audience.
+It was acquired alongside Frisbee from Warner Bros.
+Discovery Italia in July 2026.

+Frisbee

+Originally launched by Switchover Media in 2010, Frisbee focuses on a pre-school audience.
+It was acquired alongside K2 from Warner Bros.
+Discovery Italia in July 2026.

 Management

-Since 18 May 2023, the company's CEO is Marcello Dolores, while from 2018 the channels' director was Alice Fedele.
-The company chairman is Silvio Carini.
+Since 18 May 2023, the company's CEO has been Marcello Dolores.
+Since 2018, the channels' director has been Alice Fedele and the company chairman is Silvio Carini.

 Advertising

-The advertising on the three channels is managed by Publitalia 80'.
+The advertising on its three channels is managed by Publitalia 80'.